Bluesky at Home » DIY Projects » 2 Cute DIY Planters for St. Patrick’s Day

 This is when I used my 4 scrapbook sparkly shamrocks that I cut out with my Cricut.

-Using my brand new Ryobi hot glue gun (which I love BTW), I glued two shamrocks to wood skewers.
+Using my brand new Ryobi hot glue gun (which I love BTW), I glued two shamrocks to wood skewers, one on each side.

 Then just stick them into the plant.